 In 2016, Indiana Landmarks spearheaded a campaign to repair the inner workings of Indianapolis’s iconic Ayres Clock.
 This year, we turned our attention to the exterior, where a team of local craftsmen assembled to repair, clean, and wax the clock’s historic bronze case.

 L.S.
 Ayres Department Store installed the 10,000-pound, 8-foot-tall clock at the southwest corner of Washington and Meridian streets in 1936.
 The store added to the clock’s cachet in 1947 with the addition of a bronze cherub, which magically appeared to perch on the clock from Thanksgiving through Christmas.
 It’s been a beloved Indianapolis holiday tradition ever since.

-Along with the clock’s case, the cherub is being cleaning and waxed in preparation for its Thanksgiving eve arrival.
+Along with the clock’s case, the cherub is being cleaned and waxed in preparation for its Thanksgiving arrival.

 Support and Receive a Cherub of Your Own!

 Indiana Landmarks is leading repair and financing efforts for the project, which is estimated to cost around $65,000.
 Donations of $100 or more will receive a custom commemorative pin depicting the Ayres clock and cherub, a perfect holiday accessory!

 Contribute to the project here — be sure to note “Ayres Clock” in the comment field — or call 317-822-7922.